m-hines/git-and-md-practice/my-markdown.md

 This is *my* markdown doc. **NOT YOURS**

-This is another line in a branch.
+This line is not different.